-CASPer has been implemented into the admissions process for a number of physician assistant programs along with many more medical schools and other health care programs (see here for the most updated list of programs who are using CASPer).
+CASPer has been implemented into the admissions process for many physician assistant programs and many more medical schools and other health care programs (see here for the most updated list of programs using CASPer).
 With its rising popularity, there has also been a rise in the number of articles that have been written about CASPer—which unfortunately have not always been completely accurate.
 In this article, we want to give you an overview of CASPer straight from the source directly responsible for the construction and delivery of the test.

 What is CASPer measuring?

 A large portion of a student’s acceptance decision to a medical program is based on their academic achievements, primarily undergraduate GPA and MCAT scores.
 This ensures that students have a strong foundation of knowledge and demonstrate superior cognitive abilities.
 However, this is not the only factor that matters when becoming a successful physician.
 In fact, one seminal study published in the New England Journal of Medicine found that 94% of identifiable causes leading to disciplinary decisions against doctors were due to lapses in professionalism, not due to lack of cognitive medical competence.
-This has resulted in a dire need for medical programs to not only assess the cognitive abilities of their applicants, but also ensure that their students possess the interpersonal and intrapersonal skills necessary to become an effective physician.
-This is where CASPer comes in, as it is an assessment of non-cognitive skills, such as professionalism, communication, ethics, empathy, and motivation, and serves to complement the cognitive assessments that are already required by the programs.
+This has resulted in a dire need for medical programs to assess their applicants’ cognitive abilities and ensure that their students possess the interpersonal and intrapersonal skills necessary to become an effective physician.
+This is where CASPer comes in, as it assesses non-cognitive skills, such as professionalism, communication, ethics, empathy, and motivation, and serves to complement the cognitive assessments that are already required by the programs.

 What is the format of CASPer?